markteicher/Adaptive_Test_Orchestration/README.md

 ### 🔒 Commercial Guardrails Applied

-ATO enforces the same constraints expected of production-grade software.
+ATO applies the same constraints expected of production-grade software.

+These guardrails exist to eliminate hidden assumptions.

 - **Explicit scope**
-  - A target base URL must be declared
+  - A target base URL must be provided.
-  - Execution is limited to that target
+  - Execution is limited to that declared target.
-  - No implicit discovery or environment-driven expansion
+  - The system will not discover or interact with anything outside that scope.

 - **Bounded execution**
-  - A single global request budget applies to the entire run
+  - A single global request budget limits how much activity can occur in one run.
-  - A single global rate limit applies across all modules
+  - A single global rate limit controls how fast requests may be sent.
-  - The system cannot retry endlessly or escalate activity silently
+  - The system cannot retry endlessly or escalate activity silently.

 - **Centralized orchestration**
-  - All execution is controlled by a single orchestrator
+  - All activity is controlled by a single orchestrator.
-  - Modules cannot trigger other modules
+  - Individual modules cannot trigger other modules.
-  - Modules cannot expand scope or bypass limits
+  - Modules cannot expand scope or bypass limits.

 - **Deterministic stopping behavior**
-  - Execution stops when limits are reached
+  - Execution stops when limits are reached.
-  - Execution stops on explicit errors
+  - Execution stops on explicit errors.
-  - Stop conditions are intentional and recorded
+  - Stop conditions are deliberate and recorded.

-These guardrails exist to determine whether automation survives real operational constraints.
+These guardrails are not features.
+They are test conditions.

 ---

 ### 🔁 Orchestration and Execution Model

-ATO executes approved test modules **one at a time**.
+ATO executes test modules sequentially.

 Each module:
 - receives a constrained execution context